huangchaohung/Group-20/project_wiki.md

 R2 Score: 0.9063279671968358
 Predicted ROI: 2.467867182157421
 ```

+## Conclusion

 We will dynamically select the best model to predict the ROI for each strategy.
+For marketing professionals looking to maximise ROI for their marketing strategies, they could focus more on the marketing strategy that has the highest predicted ROI and increase their resources channeled into such strategy to boost sales.
+We have created a website that easily allow them to visualise the predicted ROI for each of the marketing strategy.

 # Future Work